 Email Marketing Drives New and Returning Patients Back to Your Medical Spa

 Email marketing often slips the minds of business owners who put a heavier focus on other avenues of marketing.
 Website—check.
-Sign up form—check.
+Sign-up form—check.
 And then what?
-Your Med Spa’s website most likely has a form where potential clients can give you their name and a means to contact them (like an email address).
+Your med spa’s website most likely has a form where potential clients can provide their name and a means to contact them (like an email address).

 When they sign up, the form collects the information and generates a list of names and email addresses.
 Now, what is your med spa doing with that list?
 If all you’re doing is using that list to manually send an email every now and then, then you’re definitely missing out on some conversion possibilities.

 A powerful marketing tool called Drip Marketing is something that you should be utilizing.
 Drip Marketing (aka Drip Emails) is an automated email campaign strategy that sends, or "drips," a pre-written set of messages to customers or prospects over time.
 A typical drip campaign can be 3-5 emails sent over a course of a few weeks.
 As an example, the first one could be a “thank you for signing up” email that includes a little blurb about your med spa.
 The next one, sent a few days later, can be an informative one about the product or service the client inquired about.

 The next one, maybe about a week later, can be another informative one highlighting another set of features of the product or service.
 Your last email should include a “call to action,” and that’s when you want the client to take action and book that appointment with your med spa.
 Drip marketing campaigns have different types and intentions.
 Some are designed to keep your business on the minds of your potential clients (AKA top-of-mind emails).
 Some are designed to win back the interest of your leads that went cold (AKA re-engagement drips).